 |just a few jars.
 I pulled almost 20 lbs/honey from the one hive. and left three full frames in for them.|

 Someone asked me the other day it didn't seem that long for me to have gotten so much honey.
-Got me thinking on when I first got them.
+Got me thinking on when I first started.

 August 2013 Went to the S. Florida Bee College and spent 3 days learning about bees.
 As well as the Small Farms Conference where I had taken a class that started the interest.
 (The thought to keep bees had been swimming around for years).